 The Windows Media Player is an excellent application for playing music and videos on a Windows PC.
 It supports various file formats but is prone to many errors.
 Many Windows 10 and 11 users reported these issues.
+Windows Media Player Can’t Find Album Info?
 There are several solutions to fix this problem.
-In this article, let us explore all the fixes if the windows media player not working.
-Traditionally users can get album info in Windows media player by right-clicking an album and selecting find album info.
-Still, some users have also stated that this simple way does not work for them.
+In this article, let us explore all the fixes if the Windows media player not working.

 Ways To Fix This Problem